Skip to main content Skip to main menu

 Esker Hall

-Few places within the parish of Killoe hold the sense of nostalgia for the days of old quite like Esker Hall.
-In its day, this rural location provided a school, a cinema, a dance hall and a theatre all in one.
-It was once a place of music, song and dance, of travelling entertainment from film to circus acts; of meetings and political action and debate.
+Esker Hall in Killoe was once home to a school, a cinema, a dance hall and a theatre all in one.
+It was a place of music, song and dance, and travelling entertainment from film to circus acts.
+It was also a place for meetings of potential debate and action.

-The venue at Esker passed to the trust of the parish, and a stage and kitchen were added in time for a grand opening of the Killoe Temperance Hall on June 11, 1915.
-In the years that passed over the next three-quarters of a century, the Hall provided a focus and centre for the social and cultural life of this rural parish.
+Esker then passed to the trust of the parish.
+A stage and kitchen were added for the grand opening of the Killoe Temperance Hall on 11 June 1915.
+Over the next 75 years, the Hall provided a centre for the rural social and cultural life.

-However, time and progress wait for no man, woman or place.
-By the early 1980s, the building was no longer in use and hed fallen into disrepair.
-In 1987, a new community centre was constructed on the site of the old school in Enybegs.
+However, by the early 1980s, the building was no longer in use and fell into disrepair.
+By 1987, a new community centre was constructed on the site of the old school in Enybegs.

 Esk-Hall